 - 7.1 A representative group from across the council will work with Major Sites and Infrastructure Officers to review applications for District CIL and to ensure that the CIL Spending Strategy operates in line with the processes further detailed.
-The following key points relate to this group. - Meetings will be held up to 3 times per year and projects pushed forward to Cabinet for approval in September each year; - Additional attendance to meetings of this group will be at the sole invite of the Chair; - The CIL Spending Group is not a forum for presentations from potential funding applicants, promotion of local projects by either members of the group or substitute or other invited member attendance; - The CIL Spending Group is not a forum for appeals against District CIL funding decisions. - All District CIL funding decisions are final. - 7.2 A copy of the draft proposed Terms of Reference for the CIL spending Group are held as Appendix D.
+The following key points relate to this group. - Meetings will be held at least 4 times per year and District CIL funded projects will be recommended to Cabinet for approval in September each year; - Additional attendance at meetings of this group will be at the sole invite of the Chair; - The CIL Spending Group is not a forum for presentations from potential funding applicants, promotion of local projects by either members of the group or substitute or other invited member attendance; - The CIL Spending Group is not a forum for appeals against District CIL funding decisions. - All District CIL funding decisions are final.

+A copy of the updated Terms of Reference for the CIL spending Group are held as Appendix B.

-8. Operation of the CIL Spending Strategy:
+8. Operation and review of the CIL Spending Strategy: